hpilat/skwenkwinem_sdm/README.md

 (Claytonia lanceolata) occurrence records in a species distribution model.

 Please run scripts 01 through 10 to reproduce the study published at https://doi.org/10.1002/ece3.72615.
-The remaining scripts are not relevant to reproducing the study as they are not final.

 This study's pre-registration is located at: https://osf.io/rm9s2/overview